emibarrod/liga_premium/README.md

 2.  **Set up Google Sheets API Credentials:**

     *   Enable the Google Sheets API and Google Drive API in the [Google Cloud Console](https://console.cloud.google.com/).
-    *   Create a service account and download the credentials as a JSON file.
+    *   Create a service account and get the credentials.
-    *   Rename the JSON file to `credentials.json`.
-    *   Create a directory named `.streamlit` in the root of this project.
+    *   Create a file named `secrets.toml` inside the `.streamlit` directory.
-    *   Place the `credentials.json` file inside the `.streamlit` directory.
+    *   Place the credentials in the `secrets.toml` file in TOML format.
     *   Share your Google Sheet with the email address of the service account.

 3.  **Run the Streamlit app:**